ppetrovtv/pine_script_docs/source/Pine_Script_Release_Notes.rst

 expressly indicated.

 By default, security function will NOT return future data.
-This type of behavior will be available by default starting from the PineScript v3 in order to maintain backward compatibility (``//@version=3``).
+This type of behavior will be available by default starting from the Pine Script v3 in order to maintain backward compatibility (``//@version=3``).

 We also added a new parameter lookahead with two values: